-John Muir Trail (Benton MacKayeTrail No. 2) at Cherokee National Forest, Ocoee District Professional Review and Guide
+John Muir Trail (Benton MacKayeTrail No. 2) at Cherokee National Forest, Ocoee District Professional Guide

 "This beautiful stretch of the John Muir Trail follows the Hiwassee River and climbs away at times along large and interesting rock formations.
 Sections of the trail are filled with wildflowers in season, and it is very peaceful.
 Except for a few climbs up rocks to cross through mini-passes in rock formations, the trail is an easy one, appropriate for all ages.